Accenture/EcoSonar/API.md

 OR

-EcoSonar API is not able to request to the MongoDB Database or other internal error:
+EcoSonar API is not able to request the MongoDB Database or an internal error occured

 - **Code:** 500 Internal Server Error <br />

+<a name="get-projects-info"></a>

 ## **EcoSonar ANALYSIS - GET ALL PROJECTS SCORES FROM DATE DEFINED**